-. . . .
-Harmonics (voltage and current) if not controlled can be a source of problems on the DNCP network.
-Though it is definitive that small scale PV systems (i.e. about 5 kW or less) have little to no significant Harmonics effects on the system provided their. associated converter meet the IEEE standard 519 (Guideline for Harmonic Control and

-Reactive Compensation of Static Power Converter), the impacts of larger scale PV systems is far less certain.
-It is a general consensus that a concentration of small sources of harmonic or demand distortion - as little as they could be - can have a significant effect on the overall utility network's power quality as the effect of harmonics are cumulative thus making it imperative not to ignore the Harmonics in this particular 6,5 MW DC interconnection request.
+Moreover, harmonics (voltage and current) if not controlled can be a source of problems on the DNCP network.
+Though it is definitive that small scale PV systems (i.e. about 10 kW dc or less) have little to no significant harmonic effects on the system provided their associated converter meets the IEEE standard 519 (Guideline for Harmonic Control and Reactive Compensation of Static Power Converter), the impacts of larger scale PV systems are far less certain.
+It is a general consensus that a concentration of small sources of harmonic distortion - as little as they could be - can have a significant effect on the overall utility network's power quality as the effect of harmonics are cumulative.